Yoga Therapy Articles

 - brings us home to ourselves, where we rediscover innate peace in every circumstance of life

-- boosts creativity and develops the facility for intuitive insights when practiced regularly
+- boosts creativity and develops the facility for intuitive insights when practised regularly

-- gives expanded awareness for lucid living, that awakens consciousness of sleep and dream
+- gives expanded awareness for lucid living, that awakens the consciousness of sleep and dream

 - reconnects us to the source of our own loving nature